aajanki/ts2workflows/README.md

 ## Type checking

 One benefit of writing the workflow programs in Typescript is that the sources can be type checked.
-Type annotations for [Workflows standard library functions and expression helpers](https://cloud.google.com/workflows/docs/reference/stdlib/overview) are provided in the directory [src/typennotations/workflowslib](src/typeannotations/workflowslib).
+Type annotations for [Workflows standard library functions and expression helpers](https://cloud.google.com/workflows/docs/reference/stdlib/overview) are provided in [src/typennotations/workflowslib.d.ts](src/typeannotations/workflowslib.d.ts).

 This is an example command that shows how to type check source files in the samples directory. [tsconfig.workflows.json](tsconfig.workflows.json) contains a sample configuration for tsc.
 The command will print typing errors or finish without printing anything, if there are no typing errors.